COP28 South Asia Regional Resilience Hub

-The COP27 South Asia Regional Resilience Hub was led by the International Centre for Climate Change and Development (ICCCAD), Bangladesh.
-The South Asia Hub is delivering a programme of in-person and virtual engagements to bring the local voice to the global platform from September to November 2022, culminating in an online event from 20–30 September.
+The COP28 South Asia Regional Resilience Hub is led by the International Centre for Climate Change and Development (ICCCAD).
+The South Asia Regional Hub is delivering a programme of in-person and virtual engagements to bring the local voice to the global stage from May to November 2023.

 The Regional Resilience Hubs play a crucial role of ensuring the voices and perspectives of traditionally under-represented communities are amplified and heard.
 They play a central role in illuminating and communicating regional priorities, actions, solutions and challenges on the global stage at COP27.

-The interactive and engaging sessions from the South Asia Regional Resilience Hub Virtual Sessions churned out a set of 11 powerful key messages, giving a vivid idea of the challenges faced and the aspirations of the vulnerable communities.
+The interactive and engaging sessions from the South Asia Regional Resilience Hub Virtual Sessions produced a set of powerful key messages, giving a vivid idea of the challenges faced and the aspirations of the communities in the region, already dealing with the impacts of climate change.

 Programme of Events